 Your Money or Your Life offers seven steps to transform your relationship with money by becoming conscious of spending, earning and achieving financial independence.
 This reveals that a person’s financial situation is a reflection of inner values and beliefs.
 Regardless of your income level, Your Money or Your Life teaches readers how to build a stable long-term financial life, instead of just making a living.

 The Automatic Millionaire by David Bach touches on several different financial literacy topics.
 It of course is an investment book.
 But is also stresses budgeting and living within means.
 There are many stories in the book as well as resources.
 Find lists of companies, investing techniques, websites, coupon techniques, banks, and even smart phone applications that can help you save money and make your money work for you.
-It has been a NY Times top selling books for years and it takes a simple approach to living.

 Best Book for Living a Simple Lifestyle

 The Millionaire Next Door: by Thomas Stanley and William Danko: Originally published in 1996 and revised in 2010.
 This book is based on a study on 1,000 self-made millionaires over a 20-year period.
 This isn’t a “how to become a millionaire book,” instead it focuses on action, thoughts, and observations from millionaires and how it differs from low income and middle-class workers.
 For some people, the term “millionaire” often means

 - Inherited money from wealthy parents or relatives.

 - Millionaires are smarter or more intellectually gifted.

 - The wealthy focus on passive income opportunities.